top of page

 Social Meeting with Tea and Cake

 A social meeting at Tylers Green Village Hall where all are welcome.
-This will be a themed event where attendees are invited to bring along their own textile treasures and share stories about them.
-There will be tea and home-made cake.
+The theme of the evening was "Textiles from Around the World": members brought textile treasures collected on their travels, and shared stories about these lovely things.
+There was tea and home-made cake.
+Read more here.

 Monday 9th September